Marpiya te najin

 Marpiya te najin, or Marpiya Okinajin, literally "He-who-stands-in-the-Clouds", was a Dakota warrior noted for being one of the "38+2" Dakota warriors executed in Mankato, Minnesota by the order of U.S. Army Colonel Henry Hastings Sibley for their resistance of U.S. Military incursions upon Dakota land in the Dakota War of 1862, one of the American Indian Wars carried out in the American pursuit of the political-cultural philosophy Manifest Destiny.
 Marpiya te najin has also historically been known improperly by the mistranslated name Cut-Nose, which is considered inappropriate by many members of the Dakota people.

 Abuse of human remains by the Mayo Clinic

 After his execution and burial in a shallow grave, his body was exhumed by the English-born physician Dr. William Worrall Mayo, who then dismembered and dissected the body as an educational specimen.
-His sons Charles Horace Mayo and William James Mayo, who at the time were an infant and unborn, respectively, would go on to develop medical textbooks, relying on information gathered through the dissection, and found the Mayo Clinic.
+His sons Charles Horace Mayo and William James Mayo, who at the time were an infant and unborn, respectively, would go on to develop medical textbooks, relying on information gathered through the dissection, and founded the Mayo Clinic.